AtidaTech/contentful-cli-migrations/README-migrations.md

 }
 ```

-As for most of the use cases with or without async doesn't really matter, it's a good practice to define the
+For most of the use cases you might see migrations with or without async, however it's a good practice to define the
 function as `async` when using this tool, since the call to the scripts are all performed using `await`.
 In addition,
 using `async` allows to include other functions, and be sure that everything is executed in the correct order.

 If you are still not convinced, you can read this article on [5 Reasons Why Javascript async/await wins over promises](https://dev.to/deadwin19/5-reasons-why-javascript-async-await-over-promises-1if3).

-Another thing to notice is adding the annotations to your migrations.
+Another best practice is to add annotations to your migrations.
 In this way you will most likely unlock your
 editor capabilities to help you autocomplete the different functions (like `createContentType`, `editContentType`, and
 so on).
 If by chance your editor still doesn't want to show you any suggestion for the functions, you could separately
 add the `contentful-migration` npm package in your package.json (it worked on IntelliJ editor).